CV-H-G-R-group/Longtail-data-distillation/README.md

-# Longtail-data-distillation

-Data distillation to solve long-tail dataset.
+# Dataset distillation in Longtail data